panicoenlaxbox/mediatpy/README.md

 This library is "almost" a port of [Mediatr](https://github.com/jbogard/MediatR).

 > I say "almost" because along the way, I've made some decisions that seemed right to me.

+For more information and usage instructions, see the [documentation](https://mediatpy.readthedocs.io/en/latest/).

 # Usage